Human-Computer Interaction

 About me

 Chris studied Human-Computer Interaction at the University of Würzburg.
-He works at the Human-Computer Interaction Group as research assistant and participates in the XRoads, Gib-Mir, and Simulator X projects.
+2025 he obtained his PhD at the Julius-Maximilians-Universität Würzburg.
+He participates in the XRoads, Gib-Mir, and Simulator X projects.

 Projects